MycroftAI/documentation/docs/using-mycroft-ai/troubleshooting/audio-troubleshooting.md

 $ pactl set-default-sink 1
 ```

 This would set the default input to be device 2 and the default output device to be 1.
 Your numbers will vary.
-A succsessful change will not have any additional output listed.
+A successful change will not have any additional output listed.
 Verify with `pactl info`

 ### Echo cancellation